 Angular

-Modern, signal-based components for Solar Icons.
-Optimized for Angular 17+ with native tree-shaking support.
+Signal-based components for Solar Icons.
+Optimized for Angular 17+ with native tree-shaking.

 Installation